Amitabhdey18/AceInterview/README.md

 Leaderboards and gamified scoring to boost motivation

 📌 This project is perfect for candidates who want a realistic interview simulation experience, actionable feedback, and an easy way to practice and improve before facing real interviews

+The Username: user@example.com and the password: password123 to be used during login.